m5lk3n/windich/website/src/README.md

 ## Privacy

-Windig itself does not collect any personal data.
+Windich itself does not collect any personal data.
 The application does not store any data on a server.
 The user's (OpenWeather API) key is stored securely on the client device.
 The application itself does not use cookies or any other tracking technologies.

 Please note that, through the usage of the API, [OpenWeather Terms](https://openweathermap.org/api) apply.

 ## Disclaimer

 The application is neither commercial nor affiliated with any corporation or organization.
-It's a pet project which, besides, is not available through an app store. ([Here](https://github.com/m5lk3n/windig/blob/main/docs/FAQ.md) is why.)
+It's a pet project which, besides, is not available through an app store. ([Here](https://github.com/m5lk3n/windich/blob/main/docs/FAQ.md) is why.)
 The app is provided as is and without warranty of any kind.
 The author is not responsible for any costs, damages or losses that may result from the use of the application or the OpenWeather APIs.
 By using the application, you agree to this disclaimer.

 ## Installation